NetApp/trident/docs/kubernetes/known-issues.rst

 This page contains a list of known issues that may be observed when using Trident.

+.. _igroup-bug:
+* When using Trident `v20.07.1 <https://github.com/NetApp/trident/releases/tag/v20.07.1>`_
+  for non-CSI deployments [Kubernetes ``1.11`` - ``1.13``], users may observe existing ``igroups`` being cleared of all existing IQNs.
+This has been identified as a bug and is to be fixed in the ``20.10`` release of Trident.
+Since this can only be observed when Trident initializes a backend/restarts if scheduled on a new node, users have a couple of options to address this error for the time
+  being:

+  1. Prevent the Trident pod from being rescheduled to another node and thus, effectively prevent it initializing again.

+  2. Downgrade to 20.04 (or) upgrade to 20.10 once it is available.
+Keep in mind that this issue is **only observed** if you are bouncing the Trident pod or updating the backend.

 * An upstream Kubernetes `bug <https://github.com/kubernetes/kubernetes/issues/84226>`_
   that could be encountered when rapidly attaching/detaching volumes has been fixed with Trident `v20.07.1 <https://github.com/NetApp/trident/releases/tag/v20.07.1>`_